-Ascension Island Valuation of carbon storage, sequestration and social cost by benthos in Ascension Island’s EEZ 2019
+Ascension Island Natural Capital Assessment: Valuation of carbon storage, sequestration and social cost by benthos in Ascension Island’s EEZ 2019

-As it grows and reproduces life on seabeds (benthos) accumulates carbon and is a major source of carbon storage, termed ‘blue carbon’.
-Through long-term aging, burial and ultimately conversion to rock, benthos removes carbon from cycling (between air and water), referred to as sequestration.
-We used seabed mapping, seabed camera imagery and collections of seabed life to estimate how much carbon is being stored by benthos in water shallower than 1000 m deep in Ascension Island’s Exclusive Economic Zone.
+As it grows and reproduces, life on seabeds (benthos) accumulates carbon and is a major source of carbon storage, termed ‘blue carbon’.
+Through long-term aging, burial and ultimately conversion to rock, benthos removes carbon from cycling (between air and water), referred to as 'sequestration'.
+Seabed mapping, seabed camera imagery and collections of seabed life were used to estimate how much carbon is being stored by benthos in water shallower than 1,000 m deep in Ascension Island’s Exclusive Economic Zone.
 This essentially comprises of coastal waters around Ascension Island and three seamounts (Harris-Stewart, Grattan and Un-named).

 Resource type Publication